Ibot-11/Tap-Automatic-Offset-Calibration/README.md

 ### <ins>Auto_Offset_Start</ins>
 + EXTRUDER_TEMP - Used to set temperatures.
 Must be defined
 + BED_TEMP - Used to set temperatures.
 Must be defined

-## <ins>(Safety) Features</ins>
-+ Crash detection if you miss the endstop or something is not connected right.
-+ Maximal adjustment (+/-0,5mm default)
-+ Maximal deviation between samples (0,005mm default)
-+ Retry with extra nozzle cleaning if crash protection triggers
-+ You can only use AUTO_OFFSET and AUTO_OFFSET_START.
-Submacros for calculations can’t be used directly
-+ Unable to home via endstop if hotend is below 150°C (to squish ooze away)